How Pa. GOP gov pick could turn election lies into action

 With his far-right brand of politics, Mastriano’s victory actually has been seen by some as a gift for Democrats, leaving Republicans with a candidate so out of step with Pennsylvania that he would struggle in a general election campaign.
 But Pennsylvania was one of the critical states that Trump won in 2016, and he lost it by just over one percentage point in 2020.
 With that in mind, Democrats made an urgent case for their supporters to take Mastriano seriously.

-“People should be terrified,” said Jamie Perrepato, executive director of the pro-Democrat group Turn PA Blue.
+“People should be terrified,” said Jamie Perrapato, executive director of the pro-Democrat group Turn PA Blue.
 “We have literally opened the door to a conspiracy theorist who was at the insurrection.”

 As the reality of Mastriano’s victory settled in on Wednesday, there were early signs that GOP officials may ultimately rally behind their party’s new standard bearer, even if the prevailing mood among leading Republicans was dark.